spine-tools/Spine-Toolbox/docs/source/terminology.rst

   (Python, Julia, GAMS, executable), main program file (which can be e.g. a Windows batch (.bat) file or for Python scripts this would be the .py file where the __main__() method is located), All additional required program files, any optional input files (e.g. data), and output files.
 Also any command line arguments can be defined in a Tool specification.
-Spine Model is a Tool specification from Spine Toolbox's point-of-view.
+SpineOpt.jl is a Tool specification from Spine Toolbox's point-of-view.
 - **Use case** Potential way to use Spine Toolbox.
-Use cases together are used to test the functionality and stability of Spine Toolbox and Spine Model under different potential circumstances.
+Use cases together are used to test the functionality and stability of Spine Toolbox and SpineOpt.jl under different potential circumstances.
 - **Vertice** Graph theory term.
 See *Project item*.
 - **View** A project item that can be used for visualizing project data.
 - **Work directory** Tool specifications can be executed in *Source directory* or in *work directory*.